Dutch West India Company: Decline

 In North America, the settlers Albert Burgh, Samuel Blommaert, Samuel Godijn, and Johannes de Laet had little success with populating the colony of New Netherland, and to defend themselves against local Amerindians.
 Only Kiliaen Van Rensselaer managed to maintain his settlement in the north along the Hudson.
 Blommaert secretly tried to secure his interests with the founding of the colony of New Sweden on behalf of Sweden on the Delaware in the south.
 The main focus of the GWC now went to Brazil.

 The GWC managed to conquer parts of Brazil from Portugal in 1630.
 That same year, the colony of New Holland was founded, with a capital in Mauritsstad (present-day Recife).
 In the meantime, the war demanded so many of its forces that the company had to operate under a permanent threat of bankruptcy.
 In fact, the GWC went bankrupt in 1636 and all attempts at rehabilitation were doomed to failure.
 In 1636, the GWC took possession of Sint Eustatius, Sint Maarten, and Saba which all fell under Dutch control.
 A commander was stationed on St. Eustatius to govern all three islands by 1678.

 Because of the ongoing war in Brazil, the situation for the GWC in 1645, at the end of the charter, was very bad.
-An attempt to compensate the losses of the GWC with the profits of the VOC failed because the directors of the VOC did not want to.
+An attempt to compensate the losses of the GWC with the profits of the VOC failed because the directors of the VOC reclined.
 In 1645, the main participants in the GWC were members of the Trip family.
 Merging the two companies was not feasible.
 Amsterdam was not willing to help out, because it had too much interest in peace and healthy trade relations with Portugal.
 This indifferent attitude of Amsterdam was the main cause of the slow, half-hearted policy, which would eventually lead to losing the colony.
 In 1647, the company made a restart using 1.5 million guilders, capital of the VOC.
 The States General took responsibility for the warfare in Brazil.